hellojialee/Improved-Body-Parts/README.md

 ## Project Features

 - Implement the models using Pytorch in auto mixed-precision (using Nvidia Apex).
-- Supprot training on multiple GPUs (over 90% GPU usage rate on each GPU card).
+- Support training on multiple GPUs (over 90% GPU usage rate on each GPU card).
 - Fast data preparing and augmentation during training (generating about **40 samples per second** on signle CPU process and much more if warpped by DataLoader Class).
 - Focal L2 loss.
 - Multi-scale supervision.